-- maintaining an up-to-date and live service level risk register so that they can demonstrate they have considered risks both reactively and proactively and that they have effective plans in place to control these risks - making sure all incidents occurring in their area or affecting service users in their care are reported and investigated appropriately, following the Trust's Incident Management Policy; - making sure that lessons learnt from when things go wrong (whether through incidents, complaints or national reports) are disseminated and implemented within their teams, services or departments as appropriate - making sure health and safety assessments are carried out and any problems found are put right quickly - making sure all staff in their teams, services or departments are aware of and work to all Trust policies and procedures - making sure all staff are aware of any risks with their work and what plans they need to follow to control these risks as much as possible (e.g. personal safety plans, managing violence and aggression guidance) - making sure all staff in their teams, services or departments have annual personal development reviews which include consideration of risk and safety aspects of their roles - making sure all new staff receive Trust and local induction local induction to include risk and safety issues as described in the Trust Induction policy - identifying any staff training and development needs with regard to risk and safety, including all statutory or mandatory training needs (e.g. First Aid, clinical risk assessment and management) and make sure staff are enabled to undertake the necessary training and development - making sure all staff are fit and well and able to carry out their duties safely (in line with the Trust's Promoting Attendance and Managing Sickness Absence Policy) - making sure all equipment and devices provided for the team or department's work is safe and fit for purpose (Medical Devices Policy) - making sure the environment is safe for staff, service users, carers and members of the public (Health and Safety checklist, PLACE assessment and reporting of RIDDOR incidents)
+- maintaining an up-to-date and live service level risk register with teams so that they can demonstrate they have considered risks both reactively and proactively and that they have effective plans in place to control these risks - use of risk reports in monthly governance meetings to ensure oversight and management of team and directorate risks - making sure all incidents occurring in their area or affecting service users in their care are reported and investigated appropriately, following the Trust's Incident Management Policy; - making sure that lessons learnt from when things go wrong (whether through incidents, complaints or national reports) are disseminated and implemented within their teams, services or departments as appropriate - making sure health and safety assessments are carried out and any problems found are put right quickly - making sure all staff in their teams, services or departments are aware of and work to all Trust policies and procedures - making sure all staff are aware of any risks with their work and what plans they need to follow to control these risks as much as possible (e.g. personal safety plans, managing violence and aggression guidance) - making sure all staff in their teams, services or departments have annual personal development reviews which include consideration of risk and safety aspects of their roles - making sure all new staff receive Trust and local induction local induction to include risk and safety issues as described in the Trust Induction policy - identifying any staff training and development needs with regard to risk and safety, including all statutory or mandatory training needs (e.g. First Aid, clinical risk assessment and management) and make sure staff are enabled to undertake the necessary training and development - making sure all staff are fit and well and able to carry out their duties safely (in line with the Trust's Promoting Attendance and Managing Sickness Absence Policy) - making sure all equipment and devices provided for the team or department's work is safe and fit for purpose (Medical Devices Policy) - making sure the environment is safe for staff, service users, carers and members of the public (Health and Safety checklist, PLACE assessment and reporting of RIDDOR incidents)